1501 Broadway: 1970s to 1990s

 Newmark & Company managed the building on behalf of Arlen, signing ten-year leases for the expanded office stories.
 Major tenants in the newly converted offices included The New York Times, the Offtrack Betting Corporation, Lane Bryant, and the Metropolitan Diagnostic Institute.
 The newly converted office space was not fully leased until the mid-1970s.
 By the end of that decade, many lower-story tenants had chosen not to renew, including the Times and Lane Bryant, but Newmark had added other tenants, including the Internal Revenue Service and Hardesty & Hanover.
 By contrast, the upper stories were fully rented.
 In addition to the larger tenants, the Paramount Building hosted smaller offices such as those of the National Endowments for the Arts and Humanities.
 All of the space in the building had been rented by the mid-1980s.

 The New York City Landmarks Preservation Commission (LPC) designated the Paramount Building as a city landmark in November 1988.
 The building was designated for its historical importance to the motion-picture industry and for its architectural importance as an Art Deco skyscraper.
 In 1996, Newmark received permission from the LPC to restore the clock and globe atop the building and the large arch on Broadway.
 An imitation of the original marquee was to be placed in front of the arch.
 This was part of the company's effort to attract a retailer to the basement.
 Planet Hollywood, which planned to lease the basement, was to pay for the restoration.
 The restoration of the clock and globe involved changing the power supply and rebuilding the clock mechanism.
 The clock and globe were restored at the end of 1997.

 Planet Hollywood spent $13 million on renovating 1501 Broadway's ground-floor space into a venue for live music.
 Tobin Parnes was the restoration architect.
 The project entailed lowering the basement by 7 ft, removing three support columns, and lengthening nine more columns.
 Following Planet Hollywood's financial troubles, it sold the basement and first-floor space to World Wrestling Federation Entertainment (WWF; later WWE) in July 1999 for $9 million.
-WWF planned to open a theme restaurant at the base, known as The World, and the company spent $7.5 million.
+WWF planned to open a theme restaurant at the base, known as WWF New York, and the company spent $7.5 million.